gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-11-21-yoyozo-how-i-made-a-playdate-game-in-39kb.md

 ## Manual/Guide

 I thought it would be fun to write a manual/player's guide in the old-school style.
-I love reading those sorts of manuals, where the developer gives you a little glimpse behind the curtain so you get an understanding of how the game works, with some small hints and tips littered throughout for the most inquisitive players.
-You can [download the manual from the game page](https://play.date/games/yoyozo/).
+I love reading those sorts of manuals, where the developer gives you a little glimpse behind the curtain so you get an understanding of how the game works, with some small hints and tips littered throughout—for the most inquisitive players!
+If that sounds like your thing, you can [download the manual from the game page](https://play.date/games/yoyozo/).

 [![YOYOZO Manual](https://cdn.gingerbeardman.com/images/posts/yoyozo-manual.png)](https://play.date/games/yoyozo/)